Augusta National Golf Club: Green jacket

-Every member of Augusta National receives a green sport coat with the club's logo on the left breast.
-Members are required to wear them during the tournament, and the jackets are not allowed to be removed from the grounds.
-The idea of the green jacket originated with club co-founder Clifford Roberts.
-Many believe it was because he wanted patrons visiting during the tournament to be able to readily identify members.
 Since Sam Snead's victory in 1949, the winner of each year's Masters Tournament has received a green jacket, although he does not receive membership.
 The jacket is presented to the new winner by the winner of the previous year's tournament.
 If the previous champion is either unavailable or has won consecutive tournaments, then the current chairman acts as the presenter.
-Until 1967, the jackets were manufactured by Brooks Brothers and since have been made by Hamilton of Cincinnati, Ohio, with the imp wool produced at the Victor Forstmann plant in Dublin, Georgia.

 The current Masters champion is the only owner of a green jacket permitted to remove it from the grounds of Augusta National, and only for a period of one year.
 Before this time limit was in place, the jacket of a few long-past Masters champions had been sold, after their deaths, to collectors.
 Consequently, the members of Augusta National have gone to great lengths to secure the remaining examples.
 Now, two jackets remain outside the grounds of Augusta National with the club's permission.
 When Gary Player first won the Masters in 1961, he brought his jacket home to South Africa.
 For years the board insisted that Player return the jacket but Player kept "forgetting" or coming up with humorous creative excuses why he did not return the jacket.
 After becoming something of a running joke, Augusta National's members allowed him to keep it, where it is on display in his personal museum.
 The second jacket belongs to 1938 champion Henry Picard.
 Before the traditions were well established, the jacket was removed by Picard from Augusta National.
 It is now currently on display in the "Picard Lounge" at Canterbury Golf Club in Beachwood, Ohio.
 Along with Snead, the nine previous winners were also awarded green jackets in 1949, and these became known as the "original ten" jackets.

+Old, unneeded, missized, and damaged jackets are burned; club members may choose to be buried dressed in one.

 Horton Smith's jacket, awarded for his wins in 1934 and 1936, sold at auction in September 2013 for over $682,000; the highest price ever paid for a piece of golf memorabilia.
 Smith died at age 55 in 1963 and it had been in the possession of his brother Ren's stepsons for decades.

 The trademarked green shade is specified as Pantone 342.